minhuanli/note_temp/posts/am105/part1.md

 $$

 Take this into (4.2), we could simply solve $$c=1$$.
 This can be illustrated with the figure

-{% marginfigure '1' 'https://cdn.mathpix.com/snip/images/zd6fcJZlGZlP2E6yykznEb9-sZMyRfmBPAjQ98XysLc.original.fullsize.png' 'Integral curves of equation (4.1); the green curve is the particular solution satisfying the initial condition' %}.
+{% maincolumn 'https://cdn.mathpix.com/snip/images/zd6fcJZlGZlP2E6yykznEb9-sZMyRfmBPAjQ98XysLc.original.fullsize.png' 'Integral curves of equation (4.1); the green curve is the particular solution satisfying the initial condition' %}

 As all the curves satisfy the solution (4.2), but only the green one meets the initial value $$y(0)=1$$.